Interislander - Cook Strait Ferries

 Please note:

-Our sailing condition information is indicative and averages swell height over a day.
+This sailing condition information is indicative only and averages swell height over a day.
 Conditions on your Cook Strait crossing may differ.
-We do update customers when the weather deteriorates and impacts on sailings.
+We update customers directly if the weather is going to impact their sailing.

 Check the weather before you come onboard